-The three horse sculptures – two at Aker Brygge (The Landing and Into the Future), and one at Fillipstadkaia (Challenges Ahead) – are part of a symbolic work.
-The latest in this series is Full Control, which can be found at TBS Gallery, in the garden in front of the Main House.
+The three horse sculptures – two at Aker Brygge; The Landing, Øvrevoll Gallop Track; Into the Future and on Filipstadkaia; Challenges Ahead is part of a symbolic work.
+The last in this series is Full Control, which can be found at the TBS Gallery, in the garden in front of the main building.

 Forming a coherent series, the horses are, in many ways, Skjølsvik’s counterpart to Munch’s celebrated Frieze of Life.
 Skjølsvik rarely names his works, but in this project he recognised that titles were a way of reinforcing the message he wished to convey.
 Life is full of challenges that have to be tackled or else remain unresolved.
 Throughout his artistic career, Skjølsvik has seen the beauty inherent in difficulty – but rather than wallow in negativity, he prefers to focus on the glimmers of hope.
 Throughout history and across cultures, horses have always been symbols of strength and beauty.